ament/ament_cmake/ament_cmake_core/doc/resource_index.md

 import os
 return os.listdir(os.path.join(prefix, 'share', 'ament_index', 'resource_index', 'plugins.rviz.display'))
 ```

+In both examples the resource was just an empty file.
+But each resource could also store arbitrary content.
+This could e.g. be used to store a list of messages and services a package does provide.
+Please read below for recommendations on how to store information in each resource / how to use the information within a resource to reference additional external information.

 Currently in ROS, this requires that all packages are discovered first and then each manifest file for each package must be parsed (`package.xml` or `manifest.xml`) and then for each package zero to many `plugin.xml` files must be parsed.
 For this example system, the `package.xml` file and `plugin.xml` files may still need to be parsed, but instead of discovering all packages, and parsing all `package.xml` files this system can already narrow down the packages which need to be considered.